KohaILS/koha-manual-zh-cn/source/course_reserves.rst

 .. _course-reserves-in-the-opac-label:

-Course Reserves in the OPAC
+Course reserves in the OPAC
 -----------------------------------------------------

-Once you have enabled Course Reserves and added courses you will see a link to Course Reserves below your search box in the OPAC.
+Once you have enabled course reserves and added courses you will see a link to course reserves below your search box in the OPAC.

 |image735|